 NOTE—The STA might be sent a protected group addressed robust Management frame when the STA has no IGTKSA for the link by a peer STA that has negotiated management frame protection for links with other STAs.

+Change 11.13 SA Query procedures as follows:

+If a non-AP and non-PCP STA that has an SA with its AP or PCP for an association that negotiated management frame protection receives an individually addressed unprotected Deauthentication or Disassociation frame with reason code INVALID_CLASS2_FRAME or INVALID_CLASS3_FRAME from the AP or PCP, the non-AP and non-PCP STA may use this as an indication that there might be a mismatch in the association state between itself and the AP or PCP.
+In such a case, the non-AP and non-PCP STA’s SME may initiate the SA Query procedure

 In 12.5.4.6 BIP reception delete “If management frame protection is negotiated, group addressed robust Management frames that are received without BIP protection shall be discarded.”

+In 11.3.4.3 Authentication—destination STA change “NOTE—If management frame protection was negotiated” to “NOTE—If management frame protection is negotiated”.

 References:

-802.11me/D0.0
+802.11me/D0.0 unless otherwise indicated

 802.11ax-2021